-- Service: Services, rather than products, can be a brand in which activities are conducted, such as the delivery of solutions to meet consumer needs for a labor of some type.
+- Services, rather than products, can be a brand in which activities are conducted, such as the delivery of solutions to meet consumer needs for a labor of some type.
 For example, a local IT consultancy that makes house calls and promises to get your desktop up and running in two hours is a brand.
-A service brand can be impacted negatively or positively by who provides the service, how the service is conducted, where the service is provided, and how individualized customers perceive the service provided to them.
-Each of these variables can add to service differentiation in the mind of consumers.
+A service brand can be impacted negatively or positively by who provides the service, how the service is conducted, where the service is provided, and how individualized customers perceive the services provided to them.
+Each of these variables can add to service differentiation in the minds of consumers.

 - People can have their own brands based on personality, charisma, position, fame, and influence.
 This is where the term brand ambassador comes from.
 For example, the Emily Post Institute has brand ambassadors that visit businesses to share their perspective on business etiquette.
 As media has burgeoned, the idea that a person can be a brand has emerged.
 In the common vernacular, the brand is substituted for the image, but they are not synonymous.
 A person's image is not necessarily marketable in the true sense of the word.
 A politician is a good example of an individual brand in that the brand must project attractively to the politician's constituents, and negative spin must be curtailed.

 - Enterprises or organizations that deliver services or provide products are brands.
 The qualities that people associate with a company constitute the building blocks of a brand.
 Brand perceptions are dependent upon consumer experience, which is vulnerable to the intentions that are revealed, whether purposefully or not, by the employees at all levels of the organization.
 One example is Virgin Airlines and its CEO Richard Branson.
 The airline positioned itself as being low-cost but offering stellar customer service, and it has delivered on both fronts.
 And, CEO Branson is so famous, he is recognized as having is own distinctive individual brand.